cscart/docs/en/user_guide/orders/return_requests/index.rst

 Return Requests
 ***************

 The **Orders → Return requests** page allows you to handle product return requests that your customers have registered.
-It allso allows you to configure the general product return policy of your store.
+It also allows you to configure the general product return policy of your store.

 .. note::